-Irlen syndrome, identified by Helen Irlen in 1983, is a visual perceptual problem that prevents many people from reading and learning efficiently.
-It is estimated that 12-14% of the general population and 46% of those with specific learning difficulties, including dyslexia, have Irlen syndrome.
-It occurs as a result of the brain not processing visual inputs correctly, making images, print and in some cases depth perception distorted.
+Irlen Syndrome, identified by Helen Irlen in 1983, is a visual perceptual problem that prevents many people from reading and learning efficiently.
+It is estimated that 12-14% of the general population and 46% of those with specific learning difficulties, including dyslexia, have Irlen Syndrome.
+It occurs as a result of the brain not processing visual inputs correctly, distorting images, print and, in some rare cases, depth perception.

 What is the range of symptoms?